Code-Institute-Submissions/milestone-1-THE-A-TEAM/TESTING.md

     scrolling over it.

     **FIX:**
     Styling looked ok.
-Moved the hero-image background-image styling into it's own DIV below the container.
+However, found a thread with a reply by [CyberDave](https://stackoverflow.com/questions/49986720/how-to-detect-internet-explorer-11-and-below-versions) which helped solve the problem by moving the hero-image into it's own DIV below the container and changing the original styling slightly.

 2. **Home page - Call-out message**